triforcely/azure-iot-developer-kit/docs/_docs/apis/semaphore.md

 last_modified_at: 2018-01-09T05:16:34-04:00
 ---

-The Semaphore class, provides by the underlining mbed OS, is used to manage thread access to a pool of shared resources of a certain type.
+The Semaphore class, provided by the underlying Mbed OS, is used to manage thread access to a pool of shared resources of a certain type.
 For more information about Semaphore, please visit [MbedOS](https://os.mbed.com/docs/v5.6/reference/semaphore.html){:target="_blank"}.

 ## Assembly